StefanSirkovic/Machine-Sales-Management/README.md

-# Bootstrap Machine Sales Platform
+# Machine Sales Platform

-Welcome to the Bootstrap Machine Sales Platform!
+Welcome to the Machine Sales Platform!
 This web site provides a user-friendly platform for buying and selling various types of machinery, utilizing Bootstrap for sleek and responsive design.

 ## Features

 - Listings of available machinery for sale.
 - Detailed product pages with images and specifications.
-- User profile management for sellers and buyers.
 - Responsive design for optimal viewing on desktop and mobile devices.

 ## Technologies Used

 - HTML, CSS, and JavaScript for front-end development.
 - Bootstrap framework for responsive design and UI components.

-## Installation

-1. Clone the repository to your local machine.
-2. Install dependencies using package manager of your choice.
-3. Configure backend server and database settings.
-4. Run the application locally.

 ## Usage